Can I Afford to Go Vegan Like Bill Clinton?

 Anyone who tries to purchase fruits and vegetables (especially the organic variety) on a regular basis knows that it’s even harder to save money on groceries if you’re looking for healthy options.

-But it has been argued that becoming a vegan does indeed save money in the long-term due to lower health-care costs.
+But it has been argued that veganism saves money in the long-term due to lower health-care costs.

-Although this isn’t really a worry for Clinton, millions of seniors on a limited income might need to take a close look at whether the financial benefits of a vegan diet can outweigh the potential costs of purchasing vegan foods.
+Although this isn’t really a worry for Bill Clinton, millions of seniors on a limited income might want to take a close look at whether the financial benefits of a vegan diet can outweigh the potential costs of purchasing vegan foods.

 Let’s look at a breakdown of average costs associated with both the vegan and non-vegan diets, provided by USDA data.